 About Dance Centre Kenya

-From small beginnings; established by a few families of talented dancers, who wished to advance their children’s training the Plumbes, Shaws, and Vaderas came together to establish a new school of dance in Nairobi.
-With very different backgrounds and professions these families quickly became unified under the prospect of bringing an international level of training to the children of Kenya.
-Professional American ballerina Cooper Rust was brought on board as Artistic Director, and so, Dance Centre Kenya was born.
+From small beginnings, established by a few families of talented dancers who wished to advance their children’s training, the Plumbe, Shaw/Dolan and Vadera families came together to establish a new dance school in Nairobi.
+With very different backgrounds and professions, these families shared the same vision of providing a world class level of training to the children of Kenya.
+Professional American ballerina Cooper Rust was brought on board as Artistic Director and so, Dance Centre Kenya was born.